 Aaron regularly represents clients in proceedings before administrative agencies, including the Equal Employment Opportunity Commission, Texas Workforce Commission, U.S. Department of Labor, Occupational Safety and Health Administration, Texas Medical Board, Texas Board of Nursing, Texas Department of Licensing and Regulation, and the City of Austin's Fair Housing and Equal Employment Office, including appeals of administrative decisions in both district court and the Court of Appeals.
 Aaron also represents his clients' interests in mediation and binding arbitration, including arbitration before JAMS and AAA .

 Aaron was born in McAllen, Texas.
 He graduated in 1997 from The University of Texas at Austin's Plan II Honors Program, and graduated from The University of Texas School of Law in 2000.
 Aaron was admitted to the Texas Bar in November 2000.
 He began his career as an associate in the employment law section of Winstead Sechrest & Minick's Houston, Texas, office.
 In 2005, Aaron began a solo practice and then, in 2008, Aaron joined the association of Hill, Ducloux, Carnes & de la Garza.
 Aaron is admitted to practice before the courts of the State of Texas, the United States District Courts, Western and Southern Districts of Texas, and the United States Court of Appeals for the Fifth Circuit.
 Aaron has served as a certified guardian ad litem and as a Texas Education Agency appointed independent hearing examiner for local school district employment disputes.
 Aaron is a member of the College of the State Bar of Texas.
-He lives in central Austin with his wife and two young children.
+He lives in central Austin with his wife, Jennifer, and their two young children.